MC-brunomendes/docker-glpi/README.md

 # GLPI on Docker
 ## Yet another docker container
 I've started this project as a hobby to learn a little bit of docker and GitHub management.
-I've based all my work on a container from [diouxx](https://hub.docker.com/u/diouxx)
+I've based all my work and learning I've got from a container created by [diouxx](https://hub.docker.com/u/diouxx)

 # How to use
 ## Running with no persistence data